Written byConnie Yang

 As you know, NTFS is compatible with Windows.
 But now, you need to use your NTFS drive on Mac for file transferring or editing.
 So, you may wonder "Does Mac detect NTFS?", "Can macOS read NTFS?", "Is NTFS compatible with Mac?".

-The answer is that Apple doesn't have the fully read-write proprietary for NTFS. macOS can only detect the NTFS drive and mount it in read mode.
+The answer is that Apple doesn't have the full read-write proprietary for NTFS. macOS can only detect the NTFS drive and mount it in read mode.
 So, the necessary utility - NTFS for Mac is developed and released.
 If you have no idea about NTFS for Mac, you can follow this post.

 This article is here to give you a detailed overview of NTFS for Mac, answering you what is NTFS for Mac, is NTFS for Mac safe, and do you really need it to help you use NTFS drives on Mac.